thacherT1D/webdevstuff/Datastores/Intro_to_Postgres.desc.md

 | Update      | `UPDATE`      |
 | Destroy     | `DELETE`     |

 SQL became an official standard in the mid-1980's and, since then, has been revised to include a growing set of features.
-Despite the existence of such standards, though, most SQL code is not completely portable among different database systems without adjustments.
+Despite the existence of such standards, most SQL code is not completely portable among different database systems without adjustments.
 Popular relational database systems that implement the SQL standard include:

 - PostgreSQL
 - MySQL